carnivuth/2nd_brain/pages/technologies/nvim.md

   - dotfiles
 ---

-Brief guide to [neovim](https://neovim.io/) LSP server configuration
+# Neovim

+Neovim is a vim fork with builtin lsp client, support for lua scripting, and retro compatibility with the old vimscript language

-## Language server protocol recap
+## Language server protocol in neovim

 it's a standard protocol  to manage interaction between code editors and process providing code completion and  syntax highlighting